syedalinaqihasni/coderabbit-docs/docs/Future Development.md

 ### Finishing Touches

 Finishing touches are about experience that often take developers time away from what they like doing best - coding.
 But adding finishing touches is crucial and should follow the ontology and taxonomy.
-We will start by looking into specefic areas such as documentation of code as an example .
+We will start by looking into specific areas such as documentation of code as an example.

 > Disclaimer: any product roadmap features mentioned below are only meant to outline